 Term of Office

-All Trustees must retire from office after the first Annual General Meeting and after every subsequent alternate/third* Annual General Meeting as soon as the results of the election of the Trustees are formally announced by the Secretary.
+All Trustees must retire from office after the first Annual General Meeting and after every subsequent alternate/third* Annual General Meeting as soon as the results of the election of the Trustees are formally announced by the Secretary (or, if the announcement is made prior to an Annual General Meeting in accordance with Article 58, at the time specified in that announcement or (if none) at the following Annual General Meeting).

-Subject as aforesaid and to any bye-laws of the Federation made under Article 76 restricting eligibility, a Trustee who retires at an Annual General Meeting may, if willing to act, be re-elected.
-If she is not re-elected, she will retain office until the formal announcement of the election results by the Secretary.
+Subject as aforesaid and to any bye-laws of the Federation made under Article 90 restricting eligibility, a Trustee who retires at an Annual General Meeting (or before it in accordance with Article 62) may, if willing to act, be re-elected.
+If she is not re-elected, she will retain office until the time specified in Article 62.
 The bye-laws may not include restrictions on the maximum term of office that may be served by a Trustee.

 Disqualification and Removal of Trustees